 - Accommodation: 4 nights hotel in Kathmandu, 16 nights Tent/lodges during trekking

-- Food: Full board on teahouse/Camping [/lieakfast, lunch and dinner] during the trekking and 4 /lieakfasts and one farewell Dinner in Kathmandu.
+- Food: Full board on teahouse/camping [Breakfast, lunch and dinner] during the trekking and 4 breakfasts in city.

 - Company & Government’s service charge: All applicable Government taxes & official service charges.
 And Crew’s, daily wages/salary, food, equipment, air and road-head transportation

 - Travel insurance covering with emergency Helicopter rescue

 - Personal equipment

 - Lunch & Dinner while in City

 - Tips/Gratuities for trekking crews